lucaszanella/appunesp/README.md

-# JSCam
+# App Unesp

-React Native app for ONVIF cameras
+App for UNESP

 # How to